SamuelHuylebroeck/StoriesOfStormAndSand/README.md

 ## Known Issues
 - camera edge-guarding not complete
 - attack init icon is not deleted when it overlaps with attacker sprite
+- map cleanup and restart still has some leaks, quiting out of one map, restarting another and then closing the game throws an exception
+- camera snapback after combat resolution

 ## Improvements
 - Map start logic rework for code readability